HenrikSydow/PyUtils-Qt/README.md

 # PyUtils-Qt
 Contains various utility classes for working with the Qt framework in python.
-Asynchronous / threaded slots, colored labels and more.
+Currently only supports PySide6 Asynchronous / threaded slots, colored labels and more.